Is Traveling Good for Your Health? (Hint: Answer Begins with a Y)

-There are medical reasons for this.
+There are medical (and psychological) reasons for this.
 It is HEALTHY to travel.
 So whether you thinking of taking a boat tour or booking a private jet – start traveling now – here are the top reasons why:

 1. Soak up Vitamin D.

 Most of us spend majority of our hours inside — working in an office, taking care of bills, cooking dinner for our families and so on.

 Outside, we soak up sunshine that is packed with Vitamin D, one of the vitamins our bodies need; Vitamin D helps keep bones strong, increases immunity and raises serotonin levels.
 Serotonin increase feelings of happiness and positivity, so it’s important for mental health, especially for anyone fighting depression.